mikamboo/meteord/README.md

 ### Developing meteor apps with meteord:devbox Docker image

-meteordev Docker image is usefull for developper while coding meteor app on local.
+__meteord:devbox__ Docker image is usefull for developper while coding meteor app on local.
-No need to install metor, Docket is enough !
+No need to install metor, Docker is enough !

 #### With Docker engine